neelkarma/mass-scan/README.md

 _literally just your student ID encoded into a Code-128 barcode_.
 No hashing, no salting, no nothing.
 It's just your student ID.

-In fact, if you're a SBHS student, you can generating your own yourself by going to a Code-128 barcode generator online (like
+In fact, if you're a SBHS student, you can generating your own barcode yourself by going to a Code-128 barcode generator online (like
 [this one](https://barcode.tec-it.com/en/Code128)) and entering your student ID in.
 If you look closely, the generated barcode is the exactly the same as your